 Hector Hughes, co-founder of Unplugged shares with us his changing relationship with alcohol.
-What happened when he drank again after a 3-month break, how the experience gave him a new perspective on alcohol, and how quitting helped him start his new business.
+What happened when he drank again after a 3 months no alcohol break, how the experience gave him a new perspective on alcohol, and how quitting helped him start his new business.

 First pint down.
-It’s April 2019, and I’ve just finished three months sober – it feels good to be back.
+It’s April 2019, and I’ve just finished my 3 months no alcohol challenge – it feels good to be back.

 Or does it?

 If you’d told me, or anyone who knew me, two years ago that I’d spend three months not drinking, you’d have been laughed out of the room.
-Yet a particularly heavy December and a well timed conversation (and drink) with a great friend had led to us embarking on the challenge of three months without drinking.
+Yet a particularly heavy December and a well-timed conversation (and drink) with a great friend had led to us embarking on the challenge of 3 months no alcohol.

 You know what?
 It was easy!
 Once that decision was made I really did not struggle at all and thoroughly enjoyed what turned out to be an incredibly productive three months.